Dietary Vitamin K - Questions & Answers - Page 3

 Popular questions about Vitamin K-2

-Fruits that are low in Vitamin K include oranges, grapefruit, kiwi, and papaya.
+Vegetables that are low in Vitamin K include cauliflower, broccoli, peppers, potatoes, onions, and mushrooms.

-What is the main source of Vitamin K?
+Which food is not a good source of Vitamin K?

-Iceberg lettuce has the least amount of Vitamin K; it has approximately 3.7 mcg per serving.
+Iceberg lettuce typically has the least amount of Vitamin K, with just 0.2 mcg per 100g serving.

 Key facts about Vitamin K-2